svtuck/svtuck.github.io/CS201/Assignments/HashingLab.md

 Rerun runExperiment() and copy the data to Excel or Google Sheets.
 Calculate the average of the TOTAL number of probes done to add 1022 items to the hashmap using quadratic hashing and resizing (sum the probes for each trial, and then average this number).

 Modify the ReservationHashMap to begin with an array of size 4.
 Run runExperiment with numAdditions = 10000 and numtrials = 10 for maximum load factors of .5, .75 and .99.
-Create a chart that shows the average cost of adding n items.
+Create a chart that shows the average cost of adding n items (the total cost of adding n items divided by n).
 How does load factor impact the expected cost?
 How does the number of items in the table impact the expected cost?

 Approximate lines of code added: ~5 to ReservationHashMap.